serverlessworkflow/specification/dsl-reference.md

 ##### Workflow Cancelled Event

-The data carried by the cloud event that notifies that a workflow has been canceled.
+The data carried by the cloud event that notifies that a workflow has been cancelled.

 ###### Properties